artemchege/DivorceML/README.md

 # This backend consists of two main parts that live in separate app folders.

 <h2 align="center">
-First part is Prediction Divorce app.
+First part is the Prediction Divorce app.
 </h2>

- Here we have an FAST API ML application that can predict whether you will be divorced or not based on 13 questions with accuracy 98%.
+Here we have an FASTAPI ML application that can predict whether you will be divorced or not based on 13 questions with accuracy of 98%.

-You can read More about my own machine learning research (EDA) from DivorceResearch notebook in [DataScience directory](/DataScience).
+You can read more about my own machine learning research (EDA) from DivorceResearch notebook in [DataScience directory](/DataScience).

 Resources:
 - [Kaggle dataset](https://www.kaggle.com/datasets/csafrit2/predicting-divorce)